01 of 11

 40 of the extraordinary machines he invented, from the first aeroplane to a helicopter have been recreated in the model room, illustrating the Renaissance man’s skills as an engineer.
 You can also see his designs put into practice in the garden, planted with the flora and fauna he in his art.
 The park outside has a trail to follow where at various points you can listen to Leonardo’s thoughts on botany, the human body and flight.

-This modest building doesn’t match the splendour of the main Loire Valley châteaux, but it is delightfully domestic and you come away knowing a lot more about da Vinci.
+This modest building doesn’t match the splendor of the main Loire Valley châteaux, but it is delightfully domestic and you come away knowing a lot more about da Vinci.

 Quai du General-de-Gaulle